yelog/i18n.nvim/README.md

 Line numbers are best-effort for JSON/YAML/.properties (heuristic matching); JS/TS uses Tree-sitter for higher accuracy.

 Usage Scanner
 Track how often each i18n key appears in your source tree.
-The plugin scans files matching `func_type` (defaults to `{ 'vue', 'typescript' }`) using `rg --files` and falls back to `git ls-files --exclude-standard`, so `.gitignore`d paths are skipped automatically.
+The plugin scans files matching `func_type` (defaults to `{ 'vue', 'typescript', 'javascript', 'typescriptreact', 'javascriptreact', 'tsx', 'jsx', 'java' }`) using `rg --files` and falls back to `git ls-files --exclude-standard`, so `.gitignore`d paths are skipped automatically.

 - Locale buffers append `← [No usages]` / `← [2 usages]` style badges before the translation so coverage and text remain visually distinct.
 - `:I18nKeyUsages` or `require('i18n').i18n_key_usages()` inspects the key under the cursor: one usage jumps immediately; multiple usages open your configured picker.